-Summer is upon us and I have had a lot of questions and heard a lot of fears around getting a motorcycle license with zero experience ahead of time.
+Summer is upon us and I have had a lot of questions and heard a lot of fears around getting a motorcycle license - specifically walking into the rider course with zero experience.

 I went from riding on the back of my dad's Honda Goldwing to taking the motorcycle class and getting my license.
 I didn't "study" ahead of time.

 I didn't try to get on someone else's bike ahead of time to know what side the clutch is on vs the brake.
 I just went for it and signed up for the class and let the skilled teachers do their job and teach me how to do it!!